 Kyotango Covid-19 News Update

-The rules for entering Japan vary depending on where you are traveling from.
-They are also subject to change.
+The restrictions for entering Japan have been largely relaxed, however, they are still subject to change.
 We recommend using the following webpages for accurate and up-to-date information:

 Japan National Tourism Organization (JNTO): https://www.japan.travel/en/coronavirus/